 Ellen Alt is an artist, art educator, art coordinator and all about the ART.
 As the Artist-in-Resident at the Park Avenue Synagogue she works with all departments to infuse and design programs that reinforce education through a visual lens.
-She is the art coordinator for the Solomon Schechter School of Manhattan and from 2002 - 2017 taught creativity for the classroom in the graduate education department and visual arts in the precollege BIMA and Genesis programs at Brandeis University.
+She is the art coordinator for the Solomon Schechter School of Manhattan.
 Ellen Alt's artwork is inspired by languages, alphabets and symbols.
 Starting with a calligraphy class in college, this interest has led from Canaanite pictograms, through the history of writing, Ketubot commissions and more recently to messages embedded in ice and floating in water as part of her current work about climate change.
 Her mixed media work has been exhibited in the U.S, Germany, Russia, China, England and the Middle East.
 One of her pieces was presented to Hillary Clinton on the occasion of the peace treaty between Israel and Jordan and is in the collection of the White House.
-Ms. Alt also organizes community sculpture and mural projects throughout the world.
 She holds an MA in studio art from New York University and a BFA from the Massachusetts College of Art and Design.
 Ms. Alt lives in New York City and maintains a studio in Long Island City.
-Her husband, Carlos Narvaez, was a photographer from Peru.
+Her husband,